chysch/Phonetic-Pun-ishment/README.md

 full_run <output name> <TEST file> <GOLD file> <RULE file> <DICT files...>
 ```
 Explanation:

 - output name: The name of the output file/s without extensions.
 - TEST file: The name of the TEST file with the sentences to analyze.
 - GOLD file: The name of a the results expected in the PARSED file.
 - RULE file: The name of a file with ".rule" extension with the hyper-parameter values to use.
 - DICT files: The names of one or more phonetic dictionary files in plain text.

+### File Formats